eichin/cca-sdk-nocache/README.md

 ### Building the image

+The "zeroeth" step is to create a docker image you can use at all (since public docker images are Just Wrong - not only is the documented provenance of an image usually unclear, but the tools themselves don't validate that the downloads match the manifests, so you don't have any confidence that you even *got* the intended-but-unverified packages.)
+On Debian, at least, the `make basedeb` step uses `mkimage.sh` to produce one locally with `debootstrap` which will get packages using your `sources.list` and already-configured package-signing mechanisms to assure that you're building something out of Debian packages which you actually got from Debian itself - there is of course room for more concern beyond that, but it seems like a reasonable standard to start from.

 For the first step, simply `make image` which took about an hour over DSL, and will probably be faster for you... two things you should know in advance: